 What about the other way around?
 Justice Potter Stewart, the lone dissenting vote in Abington Township, had a prescient take on exactly that.
 He asserted that the removal of prayer from schools “led not to true neutrality with respect to religion, but to the establishment of a religion of secularism.”

 Was Stewart right?
-Over the ensuing decades, several states have passed laws either permanently enjoining parental notification, no law at all, or judicial bypass of parents with regard to a minor getting an abortion.
+Over the ensuing decades, several states have passed laws permanently enjoining parental notification.
+Some have no law at all or there has been judicial bypass of parents with regard to a minor getting an abortion.
 If there is another surgical procedure that can be administered to a child absent parent notification, much less permission, one is hard-pressed to know what it is.

 And that’s just the tip of the iceberg.
 In American schools today, a fear-based global-warming agenda is disseminated with impunity, and math is taught from a “social justice” perspective.
 A radical leftist teacher-training program known as “Deep Equity” addresses the “dynamics of privilege and power [that] must be confronted to impact real change,” and indoctrination exemplified by a “privilege scorecard” given to students at at Saratoga Springs High School has become routine.
 Furthermore, several schools teach the transgender agenda to children beginning in kindergarten, and many of the states in which that agenda is disseminated have no opt-out clause.

 Thus, in stark contrast to the Supreme Court’s take on religion in schools, nothing is voluntary, the attendance will never be zero, and the ongoing dissemination of Secular Humanism, a.k.a. progressive ideology, in America’s classrooms leaves little doubt that Stewart was right on the money.